Does Homeowners Insurance Cover Roof Leaks and Replacement?

 Other structures coverage pays for damages to any detached structures on your property.
 These include sheds, detached garages and unattached decks.
 It will pay for roof damages to detached structures on your property.

-How Much Does it Cost to Fix Roof Damage?
+How Much Does it Cost to Fix Roof Leaks and Damage?

 Before you file a homeowner's insurance claim, get a quote for the repair costs from a roofing company.
 Average repairs for a roof leak nationwide cost $950, according to Home Advisor, and range between $150 to $7,000.
 The leak's source and age can impact how much it will cost to fix the roof.
 If you only have a small leak, your repairs could cost as little as $10 - $120 to fix using a rubber sealant to repair the damage.
 Extensive roof repairs, such as new shingles, cement, plywood and other repairs could cost $800 - $3,100 or more.